18 March 2017

 In 2010, Google digitised a copy of Howes’s 1631 Annales from the Bayerische Staats-Bibliothek in Munich.
 The PDF was free to download.
-The next time you’re annoyed by adverts at the top of your Google searches, remember this.
+Next time you’re annoyed by adverts at the top of your Google searches, remember this.

-Up top in the regalia is Charles I, the king whose high opinion of himself caused his head to swell beyond popular limits, prompting its removal.
+The king up top in the regalia is Charles I, the monarch whose exalted opinion of himself caused his head to swell beyond popular limits, prompting its removal.
 Charles’s fate is explained in the following musical history lesson.
 Any excuse to include Python in a post.

-The scans are low-res, not in colour, and there appears to have been a lot of water damage or other misfortune.
-Even if 868 was the right page, would it be readable?
+The scans of the Annales were low-res, not in colour, and there appeared to have been much water damage or other misfortune.
+Even if 868 was the correct page, would it be readable?
 I held my breath and scrolled.

-You don’t need to see the whole thing blown up, it’s a mess.
-Here’s what all this effort was for:
+You don’t need to see the whole page blown up, it’s a mess.
+Here is what all this effort was for:

 Transcribed (my poor eyes):